Guna-Asher/Vibration-System/README.md

 - View message logs and feedback in the Logs screen.
 - Toggle dark mode and other accessibility options in Settings.

-## License

-It is recommended to add a license to this project repository on GitHub to clarify usage rights and protect your work.
-Without a license, the default copyright applies, and others cannot legally use or distribute your code.

-Common licenses include:

-- MIT License: Permissive, allows reuse with attribution.
-- Apache 2.0 License: Permissive with patent protection.
-- GPL License: Requires derivative works to be open source under the same license.

-Choose a license that fits your intentions for sharing and protecting the project.

 ## Final Thoughts

 ProjectAura is a well-structured Android app with a clear UI and navigation flow.
 Core features like vibration patterns, BLE/Wi-Fi communication, and data persistence are ready for further development.
 Adding a license is advisable to protect your code and clarify terms of use.

 ---